yuelchen/java-data-structure-load-testing/README.md

 This project is to create a program for determining data structure performance against concurrent threads with a given load size.

 ### 👋 Hello 👋
-If you found this work to be helpful, consider supporting me by buying me a [☕ ko-fi](https://ko-fi.com/yuelchen) :)
+If you found this work to be helpful and would like to contribute, please consider supporting buying me a [☕ ko-fi](https://ko-fi.com/yuelchen) :)

 ---
 ### 🔍 Results (MS means milliseconds)